TongWu/IT5003-DataStructureAlgrithm/README.md

 ### 1.2 Notes

 The self-orgnised note can be found at [this link](https://wiki.wu.engineer/NationalUniversityOfSingapore/IT5003-DataStructureAlgorithm), or navigate to the 'Notes' folder in this repo.

-### 1.3 Assignments (PSes)

-- All problems in `Assignment` folder is not visible until the current PS deadline is passed.
-- The problems in each PS is different every year, trying to copy the code from `Assignment` folder for your own assignment (PSes) purpose will be considered as plagiarism.
-Assignments (PS) currently judged to be plagiarized will receive a zero, as will subsequent assignments.